ApostolosTzo/Wordle_Game/README.md

 ## 🏆 Leaderboard System (Placemate)
 This game focuses on speed.
 Both versions of the game read from and write to `placemate.json`

+* **Difficulty Tracking:** The leaderboard now separates records by mode.
+You can view the top times for Easy and Medium separetely.
 * **New Players:** If you are new, your name and time are added to the file.
 * **Returning Players:** The system checks your previous records.
 It only updates your entry if you achieve a **New Personal Best** (faster time).
 * **View Leaderboard**: